Accel

 Seed Round in 2021

 Airbyte is an open-source data integration platform that facilitates the synchronization of data from various applications, APIs, and databases to data warehouses.
-The platform automates the creation of data pipelines using both pre-built and custom connectors, allowing businesses to efficiently gather analytics from all users, including those employing ad-blocking tools.
-With a focus on simplifying data integration, Airbyte empowers organizations to streamline their data processes and enhance their analytical capabilities.
+The platform automates the creation of data pipelines through the use of pre-built or custom connectors, allowing businesses to efficiently collect and analyze data from a diverse range of sources.
+This capability is particularly beneficial for organizations seeking to obtain insights from users employing ad-blocking tools.
+With a focus on improving data accessibility and integration, Airbyte aims to streamline the data management process for businesses across various industries.

 Sentry